Dr Gavin Pringle

 - HPC-Europa2: Contact and Host for visitors to EPCC under this transnational Access Visitor Programme since 1997.

 - VIRGO: introduced AMR to the AP3M N-body cosmology simulation, co-PI of VirtU, and member of the VIRGO Consortium.

 I graduated from Napier Polytechnic with BSc Hons(i) in Mathematics with Engi neering Technology.
 I then went on to receive a PhD from Napier University, with Edinburgh University and the University of California at Berkeley as cooperating institutions.

 I worked as a post-doc at Napier for 4 years, researching the nature of numerical nature of turbulent fluid flow over a sphere.
 Pseudo-particle methods are used, namely Vortex Methods, which removes the problems of meshes, such as grid-drain.
 I employed a hand-rolled parallel O(N) N-body solver.

-Hobbies: I enjoy the arts and travelling, and I play bass in The Decades.
-Sports include badminton and swimming.
+Hobbies: I enjoy the arts and travelling, play bass guitar, and enjoy movies, hiking, and cycling.